 In any case where the zone boundaries have been changed by an amendment to this Article, the correct location of such boundaries is determined by reference to the appropriate ordinance of the Town Council.

-For the purposes of this Article, the following terms mean:
+For the purposes of this Article, the following words and phrases have the meanings stated, unless the context clearly indicates otherwise.

 Accessory Building — A building subordinate to and located on the same lot or contiguous lots under the same ownership with a main building, the use of which is incidental to that of the main building.
 Through reconstruction/renovation, an existing accessory building may be incorporated into and become part of the main building only if: 1) the former accessory building becomes attached to the main building with an above-ground common wall(s), a common roof, and enclosed living space; and 2) said above-ground common wall(s) and common roof thereby enable the said enclosed living space to be temperature-controlled for year-round human habitation; and 3) the resulting reconstructed/renovated former accessory building meets all minimum standards for front, side, and rear setbacks for a main building in the appropriate zone.